FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 - **Countdown Clock** - When starting a new game, the players will be asked the duration of the countdown clocks.
 During the game, each turn, the corresponding clock will start ticking down, stopping when the player has made their move.
 Subsequently, the other player's clock will do the same.
 When a player's clock reaches 0 the game will end and that player will lose.

-- **New variants of chess** - This point will proof almost all the design patterns that we have created
+- **New variants of chess** - This point will prove almost all the design patterns that we have created.

-- **New options to menu - depending on the above topic** - Creating options that allows you to choose the new variants
+- **New options to menu - depending on the above topic** - Creating options that allows you to choose the new variants.

-- **Maybe a Mouse Cursor and/or sound** - It would be cool to have a mouse courser
+- **Maybe a Mouse Cursor and/or sound** - It would be cool to have a mouse cursor.

 ## Design
 ### General Structure